ZajacMateusz1/BlogApp/README.md

 - Server-side validation of message payloads using **Zod**
 - Frontend UI for viewing and searching conversations
 - Frontend UI for creating new conversations
-- Frontend messaging UI for displaying messages is not implemented yet
+- Frontend messaging UI for displaying and sending messages

 ## Validation